 1. Taking control of your dog’s diet

 Many dog owners are wary of the ingredients in commercial dog foods.
 Some foods have been recalled over safety concerns, while others are vague about the exact contents of their products, and a growing number of owners are turning away from store-bought food.
 Most pre-made foods are perfectly safe and healthy, but if you’re concerned, then making your own dog food at home can give you peace of mind; you’ll have complete control over each ingredient and will know exactly what your dog is eating.
 By preparing food from scratch, you’ll be able to assess the quality of everything that goes into the bowl and avoid any additives.
+If you need more information, try reading Dog food ingredients explained – a vet’s guide to what's really in your dog’s dinner.

 2. Feeding fussy eaters

 Whether it’s down to the taste or the texture, some dogs just aren’t keen on commercial dog food.
 Trying to find something they’ll eat can be frustrating, and looking at multiple barely touched sacks of food can make you feel like you’re throwing time and money away.
 By offering small pieces of dog-safe foods you already have in the kitchen – foods like banana, carrot, cooked rice and plain cooked chicken – you can work out what your dog is happy to eat and plan meals around their preferences.
+Read our guide to what human foods can dogs eat for more info on what dog's can safely enjoy.

 3. Avoiding allegens